 other system shutdown scripts, when this medium happens to be

-- config/chroot local-includes/usr/local/sbin/udev-watchdog-wrapper
+- config/chroot local-includes/usr/local/lib/udev-watchdog-wrapper

 - config/chroot local-includes/usr/src/udev-watchdog.c

 - config/chroot local-hooks/52-udev-watchdog